opoupeney/dfd/source/devguide/icon.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-An icon is a graphical image that conveys a message, for example an image of a telephone might indicate that the view is about telephone numbers, a house might mean to fill in your home address in a form.
+An icon is a graphical image that conveys a message, for example an image of a telephone might indicate that the View is about telephone numbers, a house might mean to fill in your home address in a form.

 |